bullet-db/bullet-db.github.io/docs/ws/api.md

 #### **No Window**

 If the "window" field is optional.
-If it is  ommitted, the query will only emit when the entire query is finished.
+If it is  omitted, the query will only emit when the entire query is finished.

 ## Results